Library

 Good coding is organized but also stays open to surprises.
 Your goal is to capture the meaning without overcomplicating things.

-Step 4: Review and Clean Your Codes
+Step 4: Review and clean your codes

 After you’ve coded everything, take a step back and review your code list.